aldiamond/jrello/README.md

     $ java -jar jrello-0.1.0-standalone.jar

+Options:

+    --save-csv: Save CSV of completed card Trello data for each board

 ### Future Enhancements

 * Enhance forecasts to take into consideration time work has been in progress (Cards in lists "In Progress" and "QA") relative to average cycle time.